sage-home/sage-analysis/docs/source/user/analysing_sage.rst

 -------------------------

-When performing calculations, **sage-analysis** stores all the calculating properties in the :py:attr:`~sage_analysis.Model.properties` attribute of the Model instance.
+When performing calculations, **sage-analysis** stores all the calculating properties in the :py:attr:`~sage_analysis.model.Model.properties` attribute of the Model instance.
 This attribute is a dictionary and can be used to access any of the properties pertaining to the Model; for example, ``model.properties["SMF"]`` stores the array representing the stellar mass function.